qode66/qode66/README.md

 ### Hi there 👋

+Welcome to my Github page!
+I am Quique and I am Technician in Electrical Installations and PLC Programmer.
+DIY passionate.
+Teacher for training for employment and youth animator.

 <!--
 **qode66/qode66** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.